 - What vaccinations are required?

-WHN Expert TIP – Proof of Vaccinations: “Many kennels, boarding facilities and pet hotels require that all pets be current on their vaccinations with written proof of up-to-date vaccinations.”
+WHN Expert TIP – Proof of Vaccinations: Nearly all Kennels, boarding facilities, and pet hotels require that all pets be current on their vaccinations with written proof of up-to-date vaccinations.
 Kelley Lenhart, Petsmart’s PetsHotel Expert

 - What do you do if my pet gets sick?